-Although most counties in the United States do have Medicare Advantage plans available for purchase, there are 18 counties in northern and central California where Original Medicare is the only option.
-Of the 58 counties in California, Medicare Advantage plans are available in 40 of them as of 2019.
-Across those 40 counties, plan availability varies from just one plan option in Mendocino County and part of Los Angeles County and two plans in several other counties, to 90 plans in the rest of Los Angeles County.
+Although most counties in the United States do have Medicare Advantage plans available for purchase, there are 15 counties in northern and central California where Original Medicare is the only option.
+Of the 58 counties in California, Medicare Advantage plans are available in 43 of them as of 2020.
+Across those 43 counties, plan availability varies from just one plan option in part of Los Angeles County and two plans in several other counties, to 90 plans in the rest of Los Angeles County.

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the opportunity to switch between Medicare Advantage and Original Medicare and/or add or drop a Medicare Part D prescription plan.
-As of 2019, Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.
+Medicare Advantage enrollees also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Medigap in California